 Rick and his wife, Laura, are graduates of the 2017 Coracle Spiritual Formation Fellowship.
 In 1986, they helped plant Bethany Community Church in Laurel, Md.
-Over the last 32 years, Rick has served as a worship leader, elder, small group leader and preacher at Bethany.
-In addition to completing the Coracle fellowship, he has attended Ransomed Heart’s Wild at Heart Boot Camps, Lay Counseling Institute seminars and Living Waters training with Regeneration Ministries in Baltimore.
-He expects to complete his Certificate in Spiritual Direction from NewWay Ministries in June, 2019.
-Rick’s journey into spiritual direction was informed in part by grief over the unexpected death of his 24-year-old son, Jason, in 2014.
-Rick especially enjoys accompanying Christian men who long for a deeper, more intimate connection to God and who want to foster a sustainable ministry as Christ’s presence to a broken world.
-Rick works as a researcher and librarian in the Washington, D.C. area.
-Rick and Laura are involved with Coracle in Northern Virginia and Baltimore.
-They enjoy bringing Coracle’s “spiritual formation for kingdom action” practices to their vocations and to their ministries at Bethany Community Church.
+Rick has served as a worship leader, elder, small group leader and preacher at Bethany.
+In addition to completing the Coracle fellowship, he has a certificate in Spiritual Direction from NewWay Ministries and has attended Ransomed Heart’s Wild at Heart Boot Camps, Lay Counseling Institute seminars and Living Waters training with Regeneration Ministries in Baltimore.
+Rick’s journey into spiritual direction was informed in part by experiencing God's grace amid grief over the unexpected death of his 24-year-old son, Jason, in 2014.
+Rick especially enjoys accompanying those who long for a deeper, more intimate connection to God and who want to foster a sustainable ministry as Christ’s presence to a broken world.
+Rick and Laura are passionate about offering hospitality and deep spiritual nourishment to those they encounter on their journey.
+They enjoy gathering with friends and spending time with their son, Andrew, and his wife, Amy.

 Fran's zeal for the ministry of spiritual direction is founded and fueled by her personal experience of transformation mediated through the discipline of having a spiritual director.
 As that discipline was wholly unknown within her faith community, it was in the chance reading of the fictional work of Susan Howatch that she was first made aware of this powerful method of deepening one's awareness of God's Presence "as a repeatedly realized fact" Fully embracing the truth that along with "our personal transformation we are part of a larger work of the reconciliation of all things", she completed a two year program in spiritual direction offered by the Institute of Christian Spiritual Formation, Lipscomb University in Nashville TN.
 She had previously studied at Pepperdine University and earned a BBA from Abilene Christian University in Texas.
 After working for twenty years in business and rearing three children she began her second career as a teacher.
 She and her husband make their home at the foot of Big Cobbler Mt. in Marshall, VA.and serve in the Warrenton congregation of the Church of Christ.
 Fran writes "My approach to spiritual direction is immersed in prayerful listening, and sensitive companionship on, in the words of Gerald May, 'the journey towards more freely and deeply choosing to surrender to God.'
 I offer this companionship with an open heart to the community that includes all genders and orientation, all faiths-all persons who are seeking to experience a God who is continually seeking us."